Choosing Wall and Ceiling Drywall Texture

 - Orange Peel Drywall Finish

-Ceiling textures don't tend to collect as much dirt and grime than walls since it is not as easy to bump up against them or push objects into them.
-However, if you have a fireplace or wood stove in a room, the small amount of smoke that enters the room rather than escapes through the chimney can gradually collect on ceilings with thicker texture.
+Ceiling textures don't tend to collect as much dirt and grime as walls since it is not as easy to bump up against them or push objects into them.
+However, if you have a fireplace or wood stove in a room, the small amount of smoke that enters the room rather than escapes through the chimney can gradually collect on ceilings with thick textures.

 Some textures commonly used on ceilings include: